AdobeDocs/campaign-standard-learn.en/help/integrations/track-the-success-of-your-deliveries-in-analytics.md

 ---
-title: Track the success of your deliveries in Adobe Analytics
+title: Track the success of your Campaign Standard deliveries in Adobe Analytics
 description: Learn how to configure the Campaign Standard and Analytics integration.
 Understand how to build a report in Analytics using data received from Campaign Standard and which KPIs are available.
 feature: Application Settings
 topic: Integrations